-Contrary to popular opinion, daily trading is not the only way to earn money in crypto.
+Contrary to popular opinion, daily trading is not the only way to earn money in digital asset industry.
 Mining, staking, airdrop campaigns… there are now dozens of other smart ways to generate income in the world of the blockchain.
 What’s most tempting is that you can get that income even while you’re sleeping.

 In this article, Crypterium will help you figure out which option is better suited to your investment capabilities.
 So get out your piggy banks as we’re going to drop some coins in there.